Automation offers a lot more than just helping you accomplish tasks faster in the retail space.

 Retail automation with technology completely reshapes a company’s processes and skill demands.
 With a decline in the need for physical and other manual skills, automation brings a steep rise in the market for technological skills.

 Facing a skill gap, retailers must reskill their workforce.
-Although reskill takes effort, it is a great option to fill the skill gap without putting pressure on HR to recruit new talent.
+Although reskill takes effort, filling the skill gap without putting pressure on HR to recruit new talent is a great option.

 Try collaborating with schools and colleges to help your staff acquire the needed skills.
 Like the retail giant, Walmart partnered with Guild Education to offer dollar-a-day tuition, collaborating with Bellevue, Brandman, and Florida universities to reskill its employees for newer future roles.

-Given the heightened demand for specialized tech skills and their scarcity in companies, retailers need to approach their talent strategy broadly.
+Given the heightened demand for specialized tech skills and their scarcity in companies, retailers must approach their talent strategy broadly.

-You must start paying more attention to your workers’ comfort when making crucial decisions about the choice of office location.
+You must start paying more attention to your workers’ comfort when making crucial decisions about office location.

 For example, you can learn from Peapod.
-This online grocer has already moved its headquarters from the suburb of Skokie, Illinois, to the heart of downtown Chicago to optimize for college-educated talent residing there.
+This online grocer has already moved its headquarters from Skokie, Illinois, to downtown Chicago to optimize for college-educated talent.

-Moreover, engaging gig workers (freelancers, independent contractors, and the likes) and third-party outsourcing are the other alternatives for hiring talent.
+Moreover, engaging gig workers (freelancers, independent contractors, and the like) and third-party outsourcing are the other alternatives for hiring talent.

 By hiring talent through these options, retailers can fill the gaps fast and reduce the costs on the workforce by only paying for the outcomes of the work done.